Vegetable Seeds

 How To Grow, Growing: Ideal pH: 6.0-6.8.
 1 cup of complete organic fertilizer will provide sufficient nutrition to 3m of row.
 Choi Sum is harvested just before it flowers, so keep a close watch on each row.
 Pac Choi can be harvested at any stage, but if you want full-sized plants, watch for signs of bolting.
 Flower buds will appear at the centre of each plant, and a stem will form quickly as the plant turns from urn-shaped into a tall cone.
 Harvest as quickly as possible once flower buds are visible.
 Keep plants well-watered throughout their growth.

-approx 485 seeds
+Approx. 485 seeds

 35-45 days